ntlinh16/cloudal/examples/experiment/elmerfs_g5k/README.md

 * Infrastructure requirements: includes the number of clusters, name of cluster and the number of nodes for each cluster you want to provision on Grid5k system; which OS you want to deploy on reserved nodes; when and how long you want to provision nodes; etc.

-* Experiment environment information: the topology of an AntidoteDB cluster; the path to experiment configuration files; etc.

 * Parameters: is a list of experiment parameters that represent different aspects of the system that you want to examine.
 Each parameter contains a list of possible values of that aspect.
-For example, I want to examine the effect of the number of concurrent clients that connect to an AntidoteDB database, so I define a parameter such as `concurrent_clients: [16, 32]`
+For example, I want to achieve a statistically significant results so that each experiment will be repeated 5 times  with parameter `iteration: [1..5]`.

+* Experiment environment settings: the path to Kubernetes deployment files for Antidote; the elmerfs version information that you want to deploy; the topology of an AntidoteDB cluster; etc.

 You need to clarify all these information in `exp_setting_elmerfs.yaml` file

 #### Experiment config files

-This experiment needs to deploy an AntidoteDB cluster, and I am using Kubernetes deployment files to deploy them.
-I already provided the template files which work well for this experiment in folder [antidotedb_yaml](https://github.com/ntlinh16/cloudal/tree/master/examples/experiment/elmerfs/antidotedb_yaml).
-If you do not require special configurations for AntidoteDB, you do not have to modify these files.
+I use Kubernetes deployment files to deploy an AntidoteDB cluster for this experiment.
+These files are provided in folder [antidotedb_yaml](https://github.com/ntlinh16/cloudal/tree/master/examples/experiment/elmerfs/antidotedb_yaml) and they work well for this experiment.
+Check and modify these template files if you need any special configurations for AntidoteDB.

 ### 2. Run the experiment
-If you are running this experiment on your local machine, first, remember to run the VPN to connect to Grid5000 system from outside (see instruction [here](https://github.com/ntlinh16/cloudal/blob/master/docs/g5k_k8s_setting.md)).
+If you are running this experiment on your local machine, remember to run the VPN to [connect to Grid5000 system from outside](https://github.com/ntlinh16/cloudal/blob/master/docs/g5k_k8s_setting.md).

 Then, run the following command: